shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-create-vm-assessment.md

     ![Screenshot showing the dependencies view in Azure Migrate.](Images/dependencies1.png "Dependency map")

-#### Task summary
+## Summary

-In this exercise you created and configured an Azure Migrate migration assessment and configured the Azure Migrate dependency visualization feature, by creating a Log Analytics workspace and deploying the Azure Monitoring Agent and Dependency Agent on both Windows and Linux on-premises machines.
+In this lab you created and configured an Azure Migrate migration assessment and configured the Azure Migrate dependency visualization feature, by creating a Log Analytics workspace and deploying the Azure Monitoring Agent and Dependency Agent on both Windows and Linux on-premises machines.

+### You have successfully completed the lab.
+Click on Next >> to procced with next lab.